normen/homebridge-bravia/README.md

 **Note for users of versions before 2.0: Updating to 2.0+ will force you to set up the TV (including all HomeKit automation) again**

 ## Installation
+- Install Homebridge 1.x or 2.x on a supported Node.js runtime
 - Install homebridge (e.g. using `npm install -g homebridge`)
 - Install this plugin (e.g. using `npm install -g homebridge-bravia`)
 - Configure the plugin settings through config.json or web UI (see below for the options)